-What Can a Handyman Do in Clackamas, Oregon?
+What Can a Handyman Do Without a License in Clackamas, Oregon?

 For handyman/repair work in Clackamas (Clackamas County), Oregon generally requires an Oregon Construction Contractors Board (CCB) license if you do the work as a business and the work is within the CCB’s scope (most residential repair/remodel).
 Oregon is not a broad “handyman-exempt-under-$X” state in the way some states are; instead, many common handyman services still fall under CCB contractor licensing, and separate state trade licenses apply for electrical/plumbing/HVAC.
 You will also typically need a local business license/tax registration for the jurisdiction where you operate (often Metro or a city), plus permits for certain jobs even if you are otherwise licensed.